Moyle Interconnector: Mutual Energy

 Mutual Energy is a mutual company which manages the Moyle Interconnector (and some high pressure gas transmission assets including the Scotland-Northern Ireland Pipeline) for the benefit of Northern Ireland's energy consumers.

 Economic aspects

-Intraday capacity trading is not available, but is being discussed.

-Since November 2017, exports to Scotland are limited to 80 MW due to National Grid UK transmission constraints.
-However, two-day ahead projections of wind in Scotland are used to allow flows of up to 300 MW.
-The 80 MW constraint is expected to rise to 500MW by 2022.
+Exports to Scotland had historically been limited to 80 MW due to National Grid UK transmission constraints.
+With the increase in renewable energy on the Northern Irish and Irish grids, Mutual Energy worked with National Grid to increase export capacity.
+Two-day ahead projections of wind in Scotland were used to allow flows of up to 300 MW.
+The 80 MW constraint was reduced in stages, with firm export capacity being increased to 250MW, and then finally to 500 MW in 2021.

-Moyle also provides frequency support services to both Eirgrid and National Grid.
+Moyle also provides frequency support services to both System Operator for Northern Ireland (SONI) and National Grid.
 These services provide for fast change of power flow in the event of a network disturbance on either the NI or Scotland transmission systems.